Climbing Snowdon with Kids….

 More on campsites in the New Forest:

 There are some lovely campsites in the New Forest, some with basic facilites others with bell tents to hire to make it more of a glamping experience.
 Camping in the Forest is a good place to start looking for your ideal pitch.
 They have 10 campsites spread out across the forest with varying facilities.
 All are perfect for getting back to nature and exploring this gorgeous area.
 Going slightly against my post these campsites don’t allow the use of campfires but, some are in the heart of the New Forest so are well worth heading to for a weekend escape.
-Pitchup is great site for researching and booking campsites, they have an option for searching for sites that allow campfires, which is very useful.
+Pitchup is a great site for researching and booking campsites.
+They have an option for searching for sites that allow campfires, which is very useful.

 What are your favourite campsites in the New Forest?
 I’m always on the lookout for recommendations for campsites in the New Forest that allow campfires, let me know in the comments below.